 1950s and 1960s

-But life at St Mary’s was not always about exams – as now, the girls still had plenty of fun.
+But life at St Mary’s was not just about exams – as now, the girls still had plenty of fun.
 Miss Butterworth led the school’s Golden and Diamond Jubilees in 1958 and 1968.
 A pageant was presented by all 220 pupils based on the history of Colchester as seen through the eyes of the children.

 By 1965, girls were enjoying swimming lessons at the garrison pool and the structure of the school was changing.
 St Mary’s ceased to take boarders in order to concentrate on the day students, and five years later the school became an educational trust with a dedicated and active Board of Governors.